 Why do we say this?
 It’s because we have seen countless attempts to tear LGBT families apart in other states.
 And we have seen the adverse consequences of the failure of other states to recognize both parents as equal parents for all purposes.
 In fact, relying upon birth certificates to establish parental rights is one of the top mistakes made by same-sex parents.

 So while it’s very easy for married female same-sex couples to get the names of both mothers on NH birth certificates, it’s just not enough.
-If you would like to set up a free telephone consult to discuss your options for protecting your family, please contact me at the Law Office of Catherine Tucker.
+If you would like to set up a free telephone consult to discuss your options for protecting your family, please contact me at New Hampshire Surrogacy Law.

 P.S.
 Liz’s blog post can be read in full here.